TimothyYe/godns/README.md

 For Cloudflare, you need to provide the email & Global API Key as password (or to use the API token) and config all the domains & subdomains.

+By setting the option `proxied = true`, the record is receiving the performance and security benefits of Cloudflare.
+This option is only available for Cloudflare.

 <details>
 <summary>Using email & Global API Key</summary>